Edu-Glez/Beeva-tasks/histograms/README.md

 # Python histograms with matplotlib

 This folder contains some screenshots of the different histograms obtained from the movies.py script from the data-storage repo, and the commands introduced in order to get those histograms.
-This commands should be run in the python shell and in order from the first histogram to the second because they use the information obtained from the one before
+This commands should be run in the python shell and in order from the first histogram to the second because they use the information obtained from the one before.
+Be sure to have your "movies" script ready so it can be run like it is shown below.

 ## Histogram #1
 With this histogram we show the amount of people that gave a specific rating to the top five movies altogether.